internalfx/rethinkdb-regrid/README.md

 ##### Description

-Returns a information for a file from ReGrid.
+Returns information for a file from ReGrid.

 ##### Example